Back to Blog

 No political incentive: Making spend data transparent opens up scrutiny.
 The current system benefits incumbents and insiders who know how to navigate it.

 The result?
-Government is technically a public market, but it's the most obscure market in the world.
-The going cost of getting transparency is unbelievably high, unless you know how to use FOIPOP strategically.
+Government is technically a public market, but it is the most obscure market in the world.
+The going cost of getting transparency is unbelievably high unless you know how to use FOIPOP strategically.

 What FOIPOP Can Reveal